nico-martin/git-installer/README.md

 Now you are able to select the target folder for your plugin before the installation.

 ## Changelog
+### 0.0.3
+- added support for Plugins or Themes from subdirectories
+- fixed "Version: null" bug after install

 ### 0.0.2
 - added support for [Must Use Plugins](https://wordpress.org/support/article/must-use-plugins/)
 - improvements for error messages